diyeliaigbe/diyeliaigbe.github.io/publications.md

 ## Papers
 <hr>
-<h3>1.
-A Quantitative Insight into Oil Spill Conflict in the Niger-Delta Region.</h3>
+1. A Quantitative Insight into Oil Spill Conflict in the Niger-Delta Region.
-<h3>2.
-Illicit Drug Addiction and Employee Job Performance in the Hospitality Industry in Calabar, Cross River State, Nigeria.</h3>
+2. Illicit Drug Addiction and Employee Job Performance in the Hospitality Industry in Calabar, Cross River State, Nigeria.

 ## Media
 <hr>